mzxio/red/transcription/the story/book four/To be a cell in some beautiful creature.md

 From bone to dust and back again.
 The endless cycle, repeated for however long we have in this place.
 Until there is a new place.
 Heaven is the infinite together where we are all one.

-Then scattered to the wind to begin again.
+Scattered to the wind to begin again.